Research News

 Past Members

 Julia Rehring, University of Michigan, Ann Arbor (Mathematical Biology, minor in Computer Science), IICD Summer Research Program 2023.
 Julia is investigating plasticity in B cell differentiation trajectories during immune responses by combining mathematical modeling with data derived from a novel antigen-inducible reporter mouse model.
-She employs bayesian statistical approach to validate models exploring time and/or density dependent variation in B cell generation or their loss.
+She employs Bayesian statistical approach to validate models exploring time and/or density dependent variation in B cell generation or their loss.